Using an employer of record in Indonesia

 - Social media check

 A background check must be performed in compliance with Indonesiaโs employment and data protection laws.
-Again, this is something an EOR in Indonesia can support with.
+Again, this is something an EOR in Indonesia may offer support with.

 Employment termination in Indonesia